cultural-impact-of-warfare

 The reputation of Mongol brutality preceded them, and this reputation was consciously cultivated.
 After a successful siege, the Mongols would often execute survivors, destroy infrastructure, and leave the ruins as a warning to other cities.
 This strategy of terror reduced the need for prolonged sieges, as many cities chose to surrender rather than face the consequences of resistance.
 In some cases, the Mongols used captured prisoners as human shields during assaults, forcing defenders to either fire on their own people or cease resistance.

-Psychological operations also included the use of propaganda and disinformation.
+Psychological operations also included propaganda and disinformation campaigns.
 The Mongols spread rumors about their army's size, their supernatural powers, or their willingness to pardon those who surrendered quickly.
 They intercepted messengers from besieged cities to prevent calls for reinforcements and sent false messages to confuse defenders about Mongol intentions.
+These operations were coordinated by dedicated intelligence officers who reported directly to the commanding general.

 Engineering and Siege Weapons